Arsh607/personal-resume-css/Reflection.md

 Better Accessibility: I would add more ARIA attributes and descriptive alt text for better accessibility.
 Responsive Design: I’d improve responsiveness using media queries for different screen sizes.
 Optimize Images: I’d compress images and optimize them for faster loading.

+Assignment -2:

+1. What My Code Does
+The code creates a personal resume webpage using HTML for structure and CSS for styling.
+It includes sections for personal details, skills, work experience, and education, styled with custom fonts, a consistent color palette, and a responsive layout.
+Media queries ensure the site adapts to various screen sizes, while accessibility features like semantic tags and ARIA roles improve usability.

+2. My Coding Process
+I followed a structured approach, starting with the design guidelines, then moving to layout and styling.
+I focused on responsiveness and accessibility, regularly testing on multiple devices.
+I used Git for version control and committed frequently.

+3. Challenges
+One challenge was ensuring cross-device compatibility and making the layout fully responsive.
+I overcame this by using Flexbox, Grid, and media queries, testing the site on various screen sizes.

+4. What I Would Do Differently
+Next time, I would spend more time planning the layout and accessibility features before coding to ensure a smoother development process.
+Additionally, I would experiment with more advanced CSS effects to enhance the design further.